Luv1n/At1-Y12/README.md

 **Note:** HTTP servers should primarily obtain data with minimal logic to reduce complexity and improve readability.

-### Stage 1.3 - Input Sanitization (XSS Vulnerabilities)
+### Stage 1.3 - Input Sanitisation (XSS Vulnerabilities)

 **Vulnerabilities Addressed:** Cross-site Scripting (XSS)

-Similar to Stage 1.2, your task is to sanitize any potentially harmful user input to minimize cross-site scripting (XSS) attacks.
+Similar to Stage 1.2, your task is to sanitise any potentially harmful user input to minimise cross-site scripting (XSS) attacks.
 Implement this across all routes that retrieve data from user inputs.

-**Example: Sanitizing User Input**
+**Example: Sanitising User Input**
 ```python
 users = {
     ...